iCliniq Logo

 Hi doctor,

-I am a 6 feet tall male, who is 31 years old, and I weigh 194 pounds.
-I recently got a lipid profile done, and the report showed my HDL to be 23 mg/dL and LDL to be 80 mg/dL.
-I feel a slight left-sided chest pain sometimes.
-I gained 44 pounds in the last two years.
-I do not drink or smoke.
+I am a 6-foot-tall male, 31 years old, and I weigh 194 pounds.
+I recently had a lipid profile done, and the report showed my HDL to be 23 mg/dL and my LDL to be 80 mg/dL.
+I sometimes experience slight left-sided chest pain.
+I have gained 44 pounds in the last two years, and I do not drink or smoke.
 What should I do now?

 Hi,